-Cycling is not just about spiritual fulfilment ladies, although it is a way for many to become happier and more positive in their daily lives.
-It is also about physical health, endurance, and general wellbeing.
+Cycling is not just about spiritual fulfillment ladies, although it is a way for many to become happier and more positive in their daily lives.
+It is also about physical health, endurance, and general well being.
 The health benefits of regular physical exercise are numerous, and cycling covers all areas of training you need in order to get that tight bum, sculpt a seductive pair legs, and become healthier altogether.

 That’s right, cycling can be an excellent way to tone your physique and build a to-die-for physique.
 But what if you bulk up too much?
 Don’t worry, bike riding supports fat loss and targets your type I muscle fibers responsible for physical endurance.